KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 [Rust Book](https://doc.rust-lang.org/book/) is a great resource for those who want to learn.

 <!--
-`&mut` enables the list to be mutated by the function it is passed to.
-In this way, Rust isolates the places where data might change.

 Unique to rust and steepest learning curve.
 No memory leaks, when to free variables, when no longer used... without gc, so performance benefits.